Mattlk13/airbrake-docs/jekyll/_docs/features/digests.md

 ---

-Digest emails provide a summary of what happened on your account, including new errors, occurrences & deploys across all projects you are subscribed to.
+Digest emails provide a summary of what happened on your account, including new errors, occurrences, deploys, and performance stats across all projects you are subscribed to.
 The summary contains trends to help you understand how your projects are performing.

 For example, the following digest shows a 250% increase of errors during one day in 88 projects an account has (7 errors yesterday vs 2 errors 2 days ago):